okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/angular/getuserinfo.md

     { path: 'profile', component: ProfileComponent }
     ```

-5. Add an instance of `<a routerLink="/profile">Profile</a>` into the `app.component.html`, again inside the toolbar.
+5. Add an instance of `<a routerLink="/profile">Profile</a>` into the `app.component.html`, again inside the main node.
 This displays the text, `Profile`, after you're signed in.
-Clicking the text displays your name in the toolbar.
+Clicking the text displays your name in the view.